 “Well, I know you’ve been through more than most, but blind women can and do have babies,” she said.

 Just like breast cancer, infertility is a disease and one in eight couples are affected by it.
 My husband and I had suffered multiple miscarriages over our ten-year marriage.
-Each loss more heartbreaking than the last.
+Each loss was more heartbreaking than the last.

 My gynecologist attributed my infertility to a combination of my cancer treatments and Polycystic Ovary Syndrome (PCOS), a hormonal imbalance that causes insulin resistance and prevents regular ovulation.
 I had been put on a high dose of Metformin to help regulate my periods and decrease some of the PCOS symptoms.
 Despite taking my medication regularly, doctors said there was less than a 2 percent chance I would ever conceive and carry a healthy baby to term.
 It would take a miracle.